skypilot-sds/airflow-provider-skypilot/README.md

 - [SkyPilot](https://skypilot.readthedocs.io) >= 0.4.1

 The installation of the SkyPilot provider may start from the Airflow environment configured with Docker instructed in ["Running Airflow in Docker"](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).
-Base on the docker configuration, add `pip install` command in the Dockerfile and build your own Docker image.
+Base on the docker configuration, add a `pip install` command in the Dockerfile and build your own Docker image.
 ```Dockerfile
 RUN pip install --user airflow-provider-skypilot
 ```